out-bit/bandicoot/docs/cli/stats.rst

 Stats
 ==================

-The actions command is used to create user defined actions.
-This is how the functionality of outbit is extended and customized for each environment.
+The stats command is used to display statistics and graphs from outbit data.

 .. sourcecode:: bash